Fractionalized Prethermalization in a Driven Quantum Spin Liquid

 \textbf{{\em Fractionalized Prethermalization.---}}The different dynamics for gauge and matter sectors can be diagnosed by constructing suitable observables.
 The thermalization of static flux excitations can be captured by the dynamics of plaquette operators, $W(t)\equiv\sum_{p}\langle{}W_{p}\rangle_t$, where the expectation value $\langle{}\cdot\rangle_t$ is obtained with respect to the time-evolved state $|\Psi_{0}(t)\rangle = U(t) |\Psi_{0}\rangle$.
 We moreover keep track of energy absorption by measuring the energy of the effective Hamiltonian $E(t)\equiv\langle{}H_{\rm K}\rangle_t$.
 Even though the excitations of both fractionalized particles can contribute to the total energy $E(t)$, it can act as a measure for the thermalization of the itinerant Majorana fermions in the regime in which the fluxes are almost frozen.
 We compute both observables at stroboscopic times $t=NT$.
 The time evolution and stroboscopic measurements are numerically implemented with exact-diagonalization on a $4\times{}3$ torus with $24$ spins (qubits).
 We explicitly impose translational symmetries along both directions of the torus and work in the zero momentum sector.

 In accordance with the prethermalization paradigm, the system can get stuck in a prethermal regime for an exponentially long time $\sim{}e^{c\omega}$ when the drive frequency $\omega$ exceeds a critical value.
-As shown in Fig.~\ref{fig:fig1}(b) and (c), we find that the driven Kitaev spin liquid can exhibit different prethermalization behaviors: (i) When $\omega<\omega_{1}$, both the energy $E(t)$ and flux $W(t)$ quickly decay to zero and a conventional steady-state is reached in which both flux and matter sectors are at infinite temperature. (ii) For intermediate drive frequencies $\omega_{1}<\omega<\omega_{2}$, the system enters a prethermal regime in which the flux $W(t)$ remains close to the ground state value for an exponentially long time $\sim{}e^{c\omega}$.
+As shown in Fig.~\ref{fig:fig1}(b) and (c), we find that the driven Kitaev spin liquid can exhibit different prethermalization behaviors: (i) When $\omega<\omega_{1}$, both the energy $E(t)$ and flux $W(t)$ quickly decay to zero and a conventional steady-state is reached in which both flux and matter sectors are at infinite temperature.
+The flux sector, in particular, is activated by the Heisenberg interaction as can be confirmed by rescaling time with $J^2$; see supplemental material~\cite{appendix}. (ii) For intermediate drive frequencies $\omega_{1}<\omega<\omega_{2}$, the system enters a prethermal regime in which the flux $W(t)$ remains close to the ground state value for an exponentially long time $\sim{}e^{c\omega}$.
 At the same time, the energy $E(t)$ is already fluctuating around a small value close to zero corresponding to a high-temperature state.
 The freezing of fluxes $W(t)$ signals that in this regime the excitations of thermally-activated itinerant Majorana fermions mostly contribute to the energy growth.
 The prethermal regime thus cannot be described by a conventional thermal Gibbs state of an effective Hamiltonian.
 Rather, the fractionalized matter and flux degrees of freedom are at two distinct temperatures. (iii) For high drive frequency $\omega>\omega_{2}$, not only the flux remains in its ground state, but also the energy absorption of matter fermions is inefficient leading to prethermal plateaus in both quantities.

 Next, we investigate signatures of fractionalized prethermalization in the dynamics of the entanglement entropy $S(t)$ of the time evolved state $|\Psi_{0}(t)\rangle$.
 Dividing the torus into two equal sub-cylinders, we focus on the half-chain entanglement entropy between the two.
 One can observe two plateaus, showing a staircase-like heating process, see Fig.~\ref{fig:fig1}(d).
 The first plateau in $S(t)$ corresponds to the thermalization of itinerant Majorana fermions in the matter sector before also the flux sector explores the full configurational space at much later times.